iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

-Alternatively, a `GDRIVE_CREDENTIALS_DATA` can be set to pass user credentials in CI/CD systems, production setup, read-only file systems, etc. The content of this variable should be a JSON string with the same content as credentials file described above, and usually you get it going through the same authentication process.
+Alternatively, a `GDRIVE_CREDENTIALS_DATA` can be set to pass user credentials in CI/CD systems, production setup, read-only file systems, etc. The content of this variable should be a string with JSON that has the same format as in the credentials files described above, and usually you get it going through the same authentication process.
 If `GDRIVE_CREDENTIALS_DATA` is set, the `gdrive_user_credentials_file` value (if provided) is ignored.

 > Please note our [Privacy Policy (Google APIs)](/doc/user-guide/privacy).